Below you can find photos and videos of our activities at the Hadden Park fieldhouse!

 Festival for Publik Space 2017

-To celebrate the second year of our field house residency, we organized a mini-festival of creative loitering and performances in the park, featuring installations, music, and site-specific works from groups Red Moon, Frida&Frank, SiteFactory Mobile Art Space, and Freestyle Focus Group.
+To celebrate the second year of our field house residency, we organized a mini-festival of creative loitering and performances in the park, featuring installations, music, and site-specific works from groups Red Moon, Frida&Frank, SiteFactory Mobile Art Space, Freestyle Focus Group, and Gamelan Bike Bike.

 Big Draw Down in Hadden Park